 If you prefer to work with individual dependencies, then you can use the weld-core jar which just contains the Weld SE classes.
 Of course in this mode you will need to assemble the classpath yourself.
-This mode is useful, for example, if you wish to use an alternative slf4j log binding.

 If you work with a dependency management solution such as Maven you can declare a dependency such as: